-- The negligence of another driver.
-Not all single vehicle accidents are the result of the negligence or carelessness of the driver in the accident.
+Not all single-vehicle accidents are the result of the negligence or carelessness of the driver in the accident.
 Sometimes the driver in the accident may have been avoiding a multi-car accident that was caused by the negligence or carelessness of another driver that ultimately was not involved in the accident.
 For example, suppose another driver on the road swerves into your lane because they are intoxicated or distracted and you veer off the road to avoid being struck by the other driver but, in the process, you strike a guardrail and damage your vehicle.
 In this case, you were not at fault in the accident.
 Although yours was the only vehicle that was damaged in the crash, your accident was caused by the other driver.
 In this case, the other driver may be legally responsible for the damages to your vehicle.

-- Foreign objects or pedestrians in the road.
-Although you are responsible for your own safety when driving a vehicle, there are occasions when someone else may create a hazard or violate a traffic law that causes you to experience a single car accident.
+Although you are responsible for your own safety when driving a vehicle, there are occasions when someone else may create a hazard or violate a traffic law that causes you to experience a single-car accident.
 For example, if someone improperly loads a bicycle onto a bicycle rack or fails to secure an item in the back of a truck such that an object falls off their vehicle in front of you and strikes your vehicle or causes you to crash, the person responsible for failing to properly securing the foreign object may be liable for your damages.
 Or if a pedestrian or bicyclist disobeys a traffic signal and crosses an intersection or enters the roadway in violation of a traffic law, they may be responsible for your damages if doing so caused you to crash in your vehicle.

-- Mechanical failure on the vehicle.
-Sometimes single vehicle accidents can occur when something goes wrong with your vehicle that causes the vehicle to crash.
+Sometimes single-vehicle accidents can occur when something goes wrong with your vehicle that causes the vehicle to crash.
 This might include:

 - Sudden brake failure;